richardatval/www.greatproject.org.uk/privacy.md

 - To assess your suitability before entering the programme
 - To contact you about the activities you are undertaking as part of the programme

+**Based on our legal or statutory responsibilities**
+- We will share your personal data with third parties where we are obliged to for legal or statutory reasons

 **Based on your consent:**
 - To process special categories of your personal data (e.g. data concerning your health, ethnicity, biometric data) outside of the data required by the DWP.
 - To send you marketing emails